formozov/formozov.github.io/Tensor_Component_Analysis.md

 - You need to make convolution with gauss back

 - In Figure 2 there will be a rigit "detection" layer.
+The layer could be extimated with ground truth.